The Glen Tay Block Race is as old as the hills!

 Centennial Project: The modern edition of the race was founded in 1967 by Perth educator and coach Tom Graham as a Centennial year project.
 It was sponsored by Perth merchants Bill and Jack Wilson with encouragement from sportsmen Rusty White and Peter Code.
-It has been run every year since on the last Thursday in August.
+Other than 1969 and 1970, it has been run every year since on the last Thursday in August.
 It is a summer classic that is not to be missed.

 (L to R) Back Row: Bill Wilson (sponsor), Ron Wallingford 47:41, Doug Scorrar 49:24, John Park 50:34, John Dextras 53:16, Duncan Rodgerson 54:55, Rusty White (local sportsman).

 Middle Row: Larry Lemay, Bill Arnold 55:46, Bill Blair 59:31, John Burke 69:31, Andy Kozak, ?.